 Credits: Susan Elliot, Musical America, Photo: Darryl Block

 stronger every day.

-Beste is a recipient of the 2015 & 2017 Canada Council for The Arts Grant for Professional Musicians, the winner of the 2016 Sylva Gelber Music Foundation Award, and the 2017 inaugural Stuart Hamilton Memorial Award.
+Among her accolades, Beste is a recipient of the 2015 & 2017 Canada Council for The Arts Grant for Professional Musicians, she was named Jeunes Ambassadeurs Lyriques in Canada (2013-2017) and won the 2013 Prix Jeune Espoir du Canada, the 2016 Sylva-Gelber Foundation Award and the 2018 Inaugural Stuart Hamilton Memorial Award.

-Beste’s repertoire includes roles, such as Jade Boucher & Mrs. Patrick DeRocher (Dead Man Walking, Opera On The Avalon), Zerlina (Don Giovanni, Amici Chamber Ensemble), Bianca (The Rape of Lucretia, Banff Centre & Against The Grain Theatre & Canadian Opera Company), Giovanna (Rigoletto, Teatro Comunale di Bologna), Hansel (Hansel and Gretel, CoOPERAtive Program at Westminster), Cenerentola (La Cenerentola, Music Academy of The West), Mercedes (Carmen, Music Academy of The West), Carmen (Carmen, Calgary Opera) and Boy Fox (The Cunning Little Vixen, Glenn Gould School Opera-GGS).
+Beste’s repertoire includes roles such as Flora (La Traviata, Edmonton Opera), Helene (La Belle Helene, Toronto Operetta Theatre), Carmen (Carmen, Calgary Opera), Rosina (I Due Figaro, Voicebox: Opera in Concert), Jade Boucher & Mrs. Patrick DeRocher (Dead Man Walking, Opera On The Avalon), Zerlina (Don Giovanni, Amici Chamber Ensemble), Bianca (The Rape of Lucretia, Banff Centre & Against The Grain Theatre & Canadian Opera Company), Giovanna (Rigoletto, Teatro Comunale di Bologna), Hansel (Hansel and Gretel, CoOPERAtive Program at Westminster), Cenerentola (La Cenerentola, Music Academy of The West), Mercedes (Carmen, Music Academy of The West), Donna Elvira (Don Giovanni), Cherubino (Le Nozze di Figaro), among others.